AdobeDocs/experience-manager-64.en/help/sites-deploying/indexing-via-the-oak-run-jar.md

 For more info, see the [ACS Ensure Index documentation](https://adobe-consulting-services.github.io/acs-aem-commons/features/ensure-oak-index/index.html) for details.

-### Creating and Updating index definitions on TarMK using oak-run.jar {#creatingandupdatingindexdefinitionsontarmkusingoak-run.jar}
+### Creating and Updating index definitions on TarMK using oak-run.jar {#creatingandupdatingindexdefinitionsontarmkusingoak-run-jar}

 If the time or performance impact of re-indexing using non `oak-run.jar` methods is too high, the following `oak-run.jar` based approach can be used to import and re-index Lucene Index definitions in a TarMK based AEM installation.

 ![](assets/10.png)

-### Creating and Updating Index Definitions on MonogMK using oak-run.jar {#creatingandupdatingindexdefinitionsonmonogmkusingoak-run.jar}
+### Creating and Updating Index Definitions on MonogMK using oak-run.jar {#creatingandupdatingindexdefinitionsonmonogmkusingoak-run-jar}

 If the time or performance impact of re-indexing using non `oak-run.jar` methods is too high, the following `oak-run.jar` based approach can be used to import and re-index Lucene Index definitions in MongoMK based AEM installations.